pyvista/fast-simplification/doc/api.rst

 API Reference
 =============
-These are the two public methods that expose the fast-simplification API to Python.
+These are the three public methods that expose the fast-simplification API to Python.

 .. currentmodule:: fast_simplification